bishtanuj/Machine_Learning_Algorithms/Apriori Algorithm/README.md

     5. **Balancing Act**:
         - Finding the right balance between pruning and capturing meaningful patterns is challenging.
         - Adjust the minimum support based on your goal (e.g., comprehensiveness vs. efficiency).

+> _Remember, selecting an appropriate minimum support threshold is both an art and a science.
+Experiment, analyze, and find the balance that best suits your data mining goals!_